How long can I keep frozen beef?

 How do I get it?

 For your convenience, we offer delivery.
-Here are some sample delivery prices: Houston Area ($50 +/-), Dallas ($35 +/-) and free for 30 miles in the surrounding area.
-If you don’t want to use the delivery option, you can pick up at the butcher.
+Here are some sample delivery prices: Houston Area ($50 +/-), Dallas ($35 +/-) and free for 50 miles in the surrounding area.
+If you don’t want to use the delivery option, you can pick up at our ranch.

 How much beef comes in a quarter, half, or whole?